sosedoff/opentable/README.md

 - [http://twitter.com/sosedoff](http://twitter.com/sosedoff)
 - [https://github.com/sosedoff/opentable](https://github.com/sosedoff/opentable)

-Please **DO NOT** contact me about services and products not related to this project.
+Please **DO NOT** contact author about services and products not related to this project.

 ## License